Device registration and app re-signing

 You can store an Apple distribution certificate and private key in a Private Information Exchange (.p12) file.
 To do this, you need an Apple production certificate stored on your local machine.
 If you don't, then you won't have the private key.

 - Open the Keychain Access app on your Mac and select the My Certificates category on the left.

 - Find the right distribution certificate and expand it to see the corresponding private key. a.
-If the private key isn't there, you must either create a new certificate or perform these steps on the machine where you created the certificate.
+If the private key isn't there, you must either create a new certificate or run these steps on the machine where you created the certificate.

 - Select either the certificate or the private key or both.
 Then right-click on the selected item(s) to get the context menu and select the action that starts with Export.

 - Select a location on disk to save the file as a .p12.
 Choose a strong password for the file.

 How to remove certificates and Apple IDs from App Center